nce/oci-free-cloud-k8s/README.md

   * CR to provide `A` records for my home-network
 - [x] Dex as OIDC Provider
   * with github as idP
-- [x] Flux for Gitops
+- [x] FluxCD for Gitops
+  * deployed with the new fluxcd operator
-  * with a github -> flux webhook receiver for instant reconciliation
+  * github → flux webhook receiver for instant reconciliation
+  * flux → github commit annotation about conciliation status
 - [x] Teleport for k8s cluster access
 - [x] Storage
    * with longhorn (rook/ceph & piraeus didn't work out)
 - [x] Grafana with Dex Login
-      Dashboards for Flux
+   * Dashboards for Flux
 - [ ] Loki for log aggregation
 - [x] Metrics Server for cpu/mem usage overview
 - [ ] Kyverno and Image Signing